robinmanuelthiel/xamarinworkshop/07 Platform Specifics/README.md

 ## 2. Custom Renderers
 Actually, everything that Xamarin.Forms does when creating native controls out of the XAML definition is using one of its [Renderer Base Classes](https://developer.xamarin.com/guides/xamarin-forms/custom-renderer/renderers/).
 These renderers turn XAML into native controls on each platform and they can be extended.

-Creating custom rendereders always follows the same steps
+Creating custom renderers always follows the same steps

 1. Create a renderer class inside the platform project(s)
 1. Derive from [Renderer Base Class](https://developer.xamarin.com/guides/xamarin-forms/custom-renderer/renderers/)